ClinVar Miner

 Genome-Nilou Lab RCV000003999 SCV001821903 likely pathogenic Tyrosinase-negative oculocutaneous albinism 2021-07-22 criteria provided, single submitter clinical testing

-Invitae RCV000085962 SCV002121290 pathogenic not provided 2024-01-31 criteria provided, single submitter clinical testing This sequence change replaces arginine, which is basic and polar, with tryptophan, which is neutral and slightly polar, at codon 217 of the TYR protein (p.Arg217Trp).
+Labcorp Genetics (formerly Invitae), Labcorp RCV000085962 SCV002121290 pathogenic not provided 2024-10-27 criteria provided, single submitter clinical testing This sequence change replaces arginine, which is basic and polar, with tryptophan, which is neutral and slightly polar, at codon 217 of the TYR protein (p.Arg217Trp).
 This variant is present in population databases (rs63159160, gnomAD 0.04%).
 This missense change has been observed in individual(s) with ocular albinism (PMID: 1642278, 10987646, 27734839, 28266639).
 In at least one individual the data is consistent with being in trans (on the opposite chromosome) from a pathogenic variant.
 ClinVar contains an entry for this variant (Variation ID: 3795).
-Advanced modeling of protein sequence and biophysical properties (such as structural, functional, and spatial information, amino acid conservation, physicochemical variation, residue mobility, and thermodynamic stability) performed at Invitae indicates that this missense variant is not expected to disrupt TYR protein function with a negative predictive value of 80%.
+Invitae Evidence Modeling of protein sequence and biophysical properties (such as structural, functional, and spatial information, amino acid conservation, physicochemical variation, residue mobility, and thermodynamic stability) has been performed for this missense variant.
+However, the output from this modeling did not meet the statistical confidence thresholds required to predict the impact of this variant on TYR protein function.
 For these reasons, this variant has been classified as Pathogenic.

 OMIM RCV000003999 SCV000024165 pathogenic Tyrosinase-negative oculocutaneous albinism 1992-07-15 no assertion criteria provided literature only